Skip to content

 After a successful upgrade, confirm:

-• prexorctl status lists all expected nodes in READY.
+• prexorctl status lists every expected node in READY.

-• prexorctl group list shows expected groups, no desiredVersion != currentVersion drift.
+• prexorctl group list shows the expected Groups with no version drift.

-• prexorctl module list shows each installed module in ACTIVE.
+• prexorctl module list shows each installed Module active.

 • No new errors: journalctl -u prexorcloud-controller --since "10 min ago" | grep -i ERROR.